I. The Law

 • Specific support services are reviewed and discussed during the intake process to best meet the needs of the individual student.

-1. A student who has a complaint with regard to determination of disability status, service provision or related issues will meet with his/her Disability Specialist within five working days of the event in an attempt to resolve the issue.
-These complaints can include but are not limited to denial of accommodation, delay and/or denial of services or auxiliary equipment, unequal treatment or discrimination, program and architectural inaccessibility, or failure to be reasonably accommodated in the employment setting (student assistant campus positions only).
+- A student who has a complaint regarding determination of disability status, service provision and/or related issues will meet with their Disability Management Specialist within 10 working days of the event to attempt to resolve the issue.

-2. If resolution is not reached at this level, the student may submit a written complaint to the OSD Director within five working days and request a meeting.
-Upon receipt of the written complaint, the OSD Director will arrange the meeting within five working days.
-The OSD Disability Specialist may attend this meeting at the request of either the student or the OSD Director.
-The OSD Director will inform the student in writing of the outcome of the interaction no later than ten working days after the meeting.
+- If resolution is not met at this level, the student may request that the informal appeal be passed to the OSD Director within 10 working days.
+Upon receipt of the written appeal, the OSD Director will arrange the meeting within 10 working days.
+The OSD Disability Specialist and the Associate Director may attend this meeting at the request of either the student or the OSD Director.
+The OSD Director will inform the student in writing of the outcome of the interaction no later than 10 working days after the meeting.

 The Office for Students with Disabilities can provide referral and information in relation to resources outside of California State University, Los Angeles.